Machine learning with neural networks: Iterative learning algorithm

 \section{Iterative learning algorithm}

-In the previous Section we determined the weights and threshold for the XOR problem by inspection.
-Now we discuss an algorithm that allows a computer to find the weights iteratively.
-How this works is illustrated in Figure \figref{C5S1CT5}.
-In panel ({\bf a}), the pattern $\ve \xi^{(8)}$ ($t^{(8)}=1$) is on the wrong side of the decision boundary.
+In the previous Section we determined the weights and threshold for the Boolean AND function by inspection (Figure~\figref{C5S1ANDFunction}).
+Now we discuss an algorithm that finds the weights iteratively.
+It is illustrated in Figure \figref{C5S1CT5}.
+In panel ({\bf a}), the pattern $\ve x^{(8)}$ ($t^{(8)}=1$) is on the wrong side of the decision boundary.
+In order to correct this error, one turns the decision boundary anti-clockwise.
+To this end, one {\em adds} a small multiple of the pattern vector $\ve x^{(8)}$ to the weight vector